System-Strength/Mobile/README.md

 ## System Strength

-&nbsp Official app of System Strength<br/>
+Official app of System Strength<br/>

 - System Strength was created for a learning project during my system development course.
 - System Strength was founded in 2020 in São Paulo (SP), Brazil.